poojav5590/pagination-helper/README.md

 <p> These conditions and its boundary cases are verified in the following methods:</p>

-- testItemCount: verifies total item count is as expected
+- testItemCount: verifies total item count is as expected for all cases
-- testPageCount: verifies total page count is as expected
+- testPageCount: verifies total page count is as expected for all cases
 - testPageItemCountIfItemsPerPageLess: verifies page item count for given page index when items per page is less than total item count
 - testPageIndexIfItemsPerPageLess: verifies page index for an item index when items per page is less than total item count
 - testPageItemCountIfItemsPerPageGreater: verifies page item count for given page index when items per page is greater than total item count